This blog is supported by a video, which can be found here, or at the bottom of this page.

 Who else is familiar with this?

-I’m not a doctor, neither am I a nutritionist so I urge you to take this post as one that is written by a layman.
-I did, however, suffer from Raynaud’s phenomenon for 14 years and now no longer suffer from it.
+I’m not a doctor, or nutritionist, or anything similar, I did, however, suffer from Raynaud’s phenomenon for 14 years and now no longer suffer from it.

 Phenomenon – there is no known cause or cure.